 Tron: (to Dyson) You watched me die?
 I'll watch you die.

-- His facial scars expanding to their horrific full extent helps quite a bit in this regard.
+- His facial scars expanding to their horrific full extent in response to his hatred helps quite a bit in this regard.
+Not to mention the fact how easily he attacks Beck, his supposed friend and successor.

 - The torture scene in Tron's backstory.
 It's mostly shown on screen, with Tron strapped to a table and Dyson just cutting away at him with a buzz-saw.
 When the camera changes to a shot of the guards right outside the lab, there are bright flashes of light visible through the door every time the buzz-saw revs up and cuts into Tron.
 Then he does it to Tron's face.
 Jeez...

 - Gorn at the end of the same episode.
-Faces are not supposed to do that.
+Pavel had her face paralyzed by messing with her code so she couldn't reveal his involvement in framing Paige.
+Faces are not supposed to do that.◊

 - Code worms (again from "Rendezvous").
 Dear Users, code worms.
 They're essentially the Grid equivalent of Ceti Eels (except they enter through a Program's eye sockets), they can be used to implant false memories within a Program's code or disc or to delete real ones, and they can cause hideous physical damage to a Program when mishandled (a mishap with a code worm is implied to be responsible for the hole that obliterated one of Gorn's eyes and goes all the way through her head).

 - Some of the deaths in this show look like stuff out of a horror movie.
-For instance: A soldier bisected by the waist, dragging himself across the floor, while bleeding pixels all over the place.
+For instance: A soldier bisected by the waist, dragging himself across the floor, while bleeding pixels all over the place, all while begging for help.

 - In Dyson's flashback in "Scars, Part 1" at the gathering of Tron, Dyson, Clu and Flynn, Clu's Evil Twin tendencies are shown in a rather jarring way.
 He stands behind Flynn, emulating his movements, but unlike Flynn who smiles in a friendly and almost fatherly way, Clu's expression is a wicked Psychotic Smirk.

-- The faces Cutler makes as he dies.
+- The faces a reprogrammed Cutler makes as he dies.